OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:42

 Even while the boy was coming, the demon threw him to the ground in a convulsion.
-But Jesus rebuked the impure spirit, healed the boy, and gave him back to his father.
+But Jesus rebuked the impure spirit, healed the boy, and returned him to his father.

 ## Luke 9:43

 And they were all amazed at the greatness of God.
-While everyone was marvelling at all that Jesus did, He said to His disciples,
+While everyone was marveling at all that Jesus did, He said to His disciples,

 ## Luke 9:44

-“Listen carefully to what I am about to tell you: The Son of Man is going to be delivered into the hands of men.”
+“Listen carefully to what I am about to tell you: The Son of Man is going to be handed over to men.”

 ## Luke 9:45